 What is Dry Eye

 More than 100 million people suffer from Dry Eye.
 Your eyes are covered by a tear film that helps keep your vision clear and comfortable.
 People with dry eyes either do not produce enough tears or have poor quality tears.
 More than just water, tears are important to the health of your eye.
 Tears are a combination of water, fatty oils, electrolytes, proteins and substances that fight bacteria.
-When dry eye does occur, it usually affects both eyes simultaneously.
+When dry eyes do occur, it usually affects both eyes simultaneously.

 When the protective layer is damaged in some way, the result is a destabilized tear film that results in dry eye syndrome.